smittytone/Word2Text/README.md

 word2text $HOME/Psion/MAGOPUS.WRD > ~/Desktop/MyMagnumOpus.txt
 ```

+If you include the `--file` flag, *word2text* will write the processed text to (using the example above) `MAGOPUS.txt` and not emit it to stdout.

 You can also pass a directory name (or a mix of file names and directories), in which case each `.WRD` file in the directory will be converted to a text file in that directory.
+Files generated this way (or with the `--file` flag) are named after the source file.

 ```shell
 word2text $HOME/Psion